Using the Column Chooser

 Adding Data Columns with Column Chooser

 The Column Chooser window contains a top-level tree view of all the message modules and protocols for which Message Analyzer provides parsing based on OPN descriptions.
 If you expand the nodes of any particular module, you will see the message hierarchy containing the message types, properties, structures, methods, flags, events, or other data fields that are defined for that protocol.
-If you want to view the data for specific fields that are relevant to the trace data you captured, you can add a data column for particular fields to the Analysis Grid viewer default column layout by locating the appropriate module or protocol and the required field names in Column Chooser tool window, and then doing any of the following:
+If you want to view the data for specific fields that are relevant to the trace data you captured, you can add a data column for specified fields to the Analysis Grid viewer column layout by locating the appropriate module or protocol and the required field names in Column Chooser Tool Window, and then doing any of the following:

 Double-click the field name.